-100 Adelaide Street West, Suite 301 Toronto, Ontario M5H 4H1 Fax (416) 595 9593 The person you appoint will need to contact TSX Trust Company at TSXtrustproxyvoting@tmx.com to request a control number to be represented or voted at the meeting.
+100 Adelaide Street West, Suite 301 Toronto, Ontario M5H 4H1 Fax (416) 595 9593 The person you appoint will need to fill out the 'Request for a Control Number' form at https://tsxtrust.com/resource/en/75.
+Then email this form to TSX Trust at tsxtrustproxyvoting @tmx.com to receive their meeting access number needed to login to the platform.
 It is the responsibility of the Exco shareholder to advise their proxy (the person they appoint) to contact TSX Trust to request a control number.
 Without the control number, proxyholders will not be able to participate at the meeting.